 Version 2 - Stage 1 students - A 45 minute production in 3 sections.

 As before the children are invited to ask Catherine questions about how she felt at certain moments in her life as seen in the play.

 This special version of Catherines story has been adapted from the original production to make it accessible to younger children.

 Show duration with questions: 45 - 50 minutes (flexible).

-After sell out tours in VIC, QLD and Sydney in 2016 and 2017 'A Bright Light in the Darkness' - The Catherine McAuley Story will again tour interstate for 2018 and 2019.
+After sell out tours to mercy schools in VIC, NSW, WA QLD 2016 - 2018 'A Bright Light in the Darkness' - The Catherine McAuley Story will again tour interstate 2019.
 We will be touring Primary and Secondary schools/ community venues throughout NSW, QLD and VIC.
-For tour dates, costs and availability please contact: firstname.lastname@example.org or call 0401418323 / (02) 8377 1475
+For tour dates, costs and availability please contact: email@example.com or call 0401 418 323

 Blue Whale Theatre actors with some of the children from St Charles Catholic Primary School Ryde, Sydney.
 Actors left to right; Joanne Coleman, Jade Alex and Roger Adam Smith.
 'A Bright Light in the Darkness' 2015.

 Left: Actors Jade Alex and Joanne Coleman with the children at St Charles Catholic Primary, Ryde, Sydney in a hot seating workshop for 'A Bright Light in the Darkness' .